CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

       ├─ README
       ├─ requirements.txt

 Let's briefly go through each file and its context.

 **plugins**
-   Consists of Python code that defines different funtions and capabilities of the collection.
+   Consists of Python code that defines different functions and capabilities of the collection.

-   The **modules** directory in plugins consists of Cisco ACI modules and each module covers the functionality of an object in ACI.
+   The **modules** directory in plugins consists of Cisco ACI modules, and each module covers the functionality of an object in ACI.
 Any new module developed to manage an ACI object goes in this directory.

-   The **module_utils** directory has the aci.py file which serves as a library for the modules.
+   The **module_utils** directory has the aci.py file, which serves as a library for the modules.
 Most modules in the collection borrow functions from this library.
-These functions help a module to access APIC, make requests to modify configuration of an object in ACI etc. This is where one would add any function to use across multiple modules.
+These functions help a module to access APIC, make requests to modify the configuration of an object in ACI, etc. This is where one would add any function to use across multiple modules.

-   The **doc_fragments** directory has the aci.py file which serves as a plugin and is used in each module's documentation.
-Every module has its own documentation section but all the modules also share some common documentation elements, such as authentication details, notes: or seealso: entries.
-To avoid duplication of that information in each module’s documentation block, it can be saved once in doc_fragment and used by all modules.
+   The **doc_fragments** directory has the aci.py file, which serves as a plugin and is used in each module's documentation.
+Every module has its own documentation section, but all the modules also share some common documentation elements, such as authentication details, notes: or seealso: entries.
+To avoid duplication of that information in each module's documentation block, it can be saved once in doc_fragment and used by all modules.

 **tests**
-   This is where the diferrent tests are defined.
-We run all sanity, unit and tests on every code submission to the repository.
+   This is where the different tests are defined.
+We run all sanity, unit, and integration tests on every code submission to the repository.

-   The **integration** directory in **tests** consists of **targets** directory that has test directories for most of the modules present in our collection.
-Each module has its own test directory and each directory is similar to an ansible role and contains a task directory which contains a main.yml file.
-The main.yml files consists of tasks covering every functionality that a module provides.
-If the main.yml becomes too big it can be split into multiple .yml files and each of those can be imported into the main.yml file.
+   The **integration** directory in **tests** consists of the **targets** directory, which has test directories for most of the modules present in our collection.
+Each module has its own test directory, and each directory is similar to an ansible role and contains a tasks directory, which contains a main.yml file.
+The main.yml file consists of tasks covering every functionality that a module provides.
+If the main.yml becomes too big, it can be split into multiple .yml files, and each of those can be imported into the main.yml file.
 Integration tests are run on every code submission to the repository.
-Every new module submission that have bug fixes or enhancement requires a test file or change to an exisitng test file.
+Every new module submission or bug fix or enhancement requires a test file or a change to an existing test file.
 This ensures that the code in our module is robust and foolproof.

-   The **integration** directory also consists of the **inventory.networking** file which defines the hosts, group of hosts and variables used by the integration tests role defined in integration's targets directory.
+   The **integration** directory also consists of the **inventory.networking** file, which defines the hosts, groups of hosts, and variables used by the integration tests role defined in the integration's targets directory.

 **changelogs**
    This directory consists of a record of all the changes made to the project.

-   The **changelog.yml** file contains a chronologically ordered list of the versions of collection and the changes included in those versions.
-This file is used to generate changelog.rst file.
-The changes usually include: major_changes, minor_changes, bugfixes etc.
+   The **changelog.yml** file contains a chronologically ordered list of the versions of the collection and the changes included in those versions.
+This file is used to generate the changelog.rst file.
+The changes usually include: major_changes, minor_changes, bugfixes, etc.

    The **config.yml** file contains variable names used by the **changelog.yml** file.

 **galaxy.yml**
    The **galaxy.yml** file is placed in the root directory of the collection.
 This file contains the metadata of the collection that is used to generate an ansible-aci collection object.
-It is also used for information in ansible galaxy.
+It is also used for information in Ansible Galaxy.

 Now that we understand the directory structure, let's look at how we use those files in those directories to build an ACI module.